Okunsokansolu/portfoilio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hi there!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+Hi!
+As a data analyst and accountant, I specialize in interpreting financial data, optimizing business processes, and providing actionable insights.
+With expertise in data analysis tools and accounting principles, I help organizations make informed decisions and ensure financial accuracy.

 <!--Mention your top/relevant skills here - core and soft skills-->